 Term::ANSIScreenPerl module available from CPAN handles text positioning, color, and formatting.
 I think most terminal emulation programs do ANSI commands these days.

 cpanmto download and install non-Fedora Perl modules.
 The default behavior there is to install modules in

 in the script does everything necessary to "see" the

 - The LED-on "dot" is a UTF-8 character.
 If your terminal program

-might work: a space with a red background.
+doesn't handle UTF-8, I suggest replacing it with a space with a red background.

 Term::ReadKeymodule handles non-blocking terminal reads.
 This was implemented so that pressing the